-Editorial Board, Tufts Historical Review Vol IX (2016-17)
+Editorial Board, Tufts Historical Review Vol XI (2017-18)

-Nate Chock is the Co-Editor-in-Chief of the Tufts Historical Review for the 2016-17 academic year.
-A junior majoring in History and Political Science, Nate has a long-held interest in history.
+Nate Chock is the Co-Editor-in-Chief of the Tufts Historical Review for the 2017-18 academic year.
+A senior majoring in History and Political Science, Nate has a long-held interest in history.
 Originally from Portland, OR, he has volunteered with the Oregon Historical Society and developed a keen interest in American and European political history.
 Outside of Tufts Historical Review, Nate enjoys hiking and biking.
 On campus, he is on the executive committee of Field Ex and has tutored for Earthen Vessels.

 Rebecca Ennis is Co-Editor-in-Chief of the Tufts Historical Review.
-She is a junior from New York, and is currently pursuing a major in History.
+She is a senior from New York, and is currently pursuing a major in History.
 Rebecca has long had a love of history and museums, which she has combined in her work at the New-York Historical Society, and the Royall House & Slave Quarters.
 In addition to her work on the journal, Rebecca is also part of the Tufts History Society, Tufts Ballroom Competition Team, and the Tufts Gallery Guide program.
 Her favorite topics to learn about include the American Civil War, Victorian England, and the history of medicine.

-Emily Hoffman is a sophomore from New York City.
+Emily Hoffman is a junior from New York City.
 She is majoring in History, with a minor in English.
 She is especially interested in modern cultural history and can often be found in bookstores reading about fashion, courtesans, or anything to do with Jane Austen.
-In addition to the Tufts Historical Review, she is also part of the mock trial team, works at the Lilly Music Library, and is a costume designer for 3Ps.
+In addition to the Tufts Historical Review, she is also part of the mock trial team, works at the Lilly Music Library, and is a costume designer for 3Ps

-Nicholas Fallah is junior majoring in History and Political Science.
+Nicholas Fallah is senior majoring in History and Political Science.
 He has a deep love of everything in American history and politics from the Civil War to the presidency of Lyndon Johnson.
 Additionally, he enjoys studying Great Britain, Italy, and Iran, especially the modern politics of those countries (including a strange fascination with former Italian Prime Minister Silvio Berlusconi).
 He is also a member of Tufts Mock Trial, Tufts History Society, and the Tufts chapter of the American Enterprise Institute.

-Mallory Grider is a sophomore from Portland, Oregon.
+Mallory Grider is a junior from Portland, Oregon.
 She is majoring in Mathematics and History.
 Mallory has worked at Timberline Lodge, the Oregon Museum of Science and Industry, and the Fletcher School.
 At Tufts, Mallory is a member of Chi Omega fraternity and Synaptic Scholars.
 In her free time, Mallory enjoys skiing, playing tennis, and scuba diving.

-Zihan "Jerry" Chai is a sophomore at Tufts from Shanghai, China, double majoring in History with a European concentration and International Relations with an International Security thematic concentration.
+Zihan "Jerry" Chai is a junior at Tufts from Shanghai, China, double majoring in History with a European concentration and International Relations with an International Security thematic concentration.
 He is interested in the WWII and the Cold War History, especially how the Cold War is interpreted globally and how it impacted the economic globalization and the process of decolonization.
 In his free time, Jerry enjoys studying Japanese and cooking.
 He is a loyal Barcelona fan.